baiching/DetectMyNumber/README.md

 # Detect My Number
 ## Hand written digits recognition

 It is as the name suggests recognises handwritten digits from famous MNIST dataset.
-It got 99% accuracy on training set just after training 1.5 hour on CPU.
+It got 98.60% accuracy on training and 99.16% on test set just after training 2 hour on CPU.

 # Dependency :